 After you've completed the beginner classes in a topic (Lindy Hop, Solo Jazz, Balboa, etc), you might consider moving into the Level 2 class of that topic.
 If you're still having trouble with rhythm or footwork, or just feel like you need a bit more practice, we recommend a repeat of the Beginner series before moving up to Level 2.

 Level 2 classes will work on refining what you’ve learned in the Beginner level, while expanding your vocabulary and delving into the concepts of that particular topic.
-Vocabulary and concepts will be different for each session of Level 2 to help you get ready before making the move to Level 3.
+Vocabulary and concepts will be different for each session of Level 2 to keep the class varied and engaging for repeat students.
+All students should expect to spend several month in Level 2.

 In Level 3 you will dive deep into the concepts of what makes moves work and find out how to take those concepts to deconstruct moves you already know in order to create new and more interesting moves.
 These classes will move at a brisk pace and will offer new and engaging material in each monthly series.